#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Boston Children's Hospital is actively involved in conducting research into the causes of, and best treatments for, childhood brain and head injury.
-Areas of research include:
+Recent areas of research include the following: